nvs2394/hotel-data-api/README.md

 ## Description

-This project is a solution developed by Ascenda in response to [this Gist](https://gist.github.com/Attila24/ab7133f86f7fc83de7996877d92ba88b).
-It is a Node.js application that integrates with external suppliers to retrieve and merge hotel data, offering a unified API for comprehensive hotel information.
+This is a Node.js application that integrates with external suppliers to retrieve and merge hotel data, offering a unified API for comprehensive hotel information.

 ## Getting Started